Organic Certification for Professional organic producers, processors and distributors

 · the words ‘Certified Organic’

-The IRL-OIB3-EU code (which is currently being phased out and replaced by code IE-ORG-03 in conjunction with new labelling regulations due to be phased in from 01.07.2010) is the official code assigned to the Organic Trust by the Department of Agriculture, Fisheries & Food to assure consumers of the organic integrity of the organic products on which it appears.
+The IE-ORG-03 code is the official code assigned to the Organic Trust by the Department of Agriculture, Food & The Marine to assure consumers of the organic integrity of the organic products on which it appears.
 This code also signifies to consumers the fact that the Organic Trust is an approved organic inspection and certification body.
 The Organic Trust is included on the EU Listing of Approved Organic Inspection Bodies and organic produce and products certified by the Organic Trust Ltd are therefore acceptable throughout the EU (and further afield by arrangement).

 A vast range of organic products and produce carrying the Organic Trust symbol have been exported to many European countries, and overseas markets continue to develop on a daily basis.